MiyooCFW/docs/docs/PCSX-ReARMed.md

 # Compatibility List
 Thanks to $Lud for this guide

 Warning!
-This compatibility list is for the optimized PCSX ReARMed version of the wiki, see more here.
+This compatibility list is for the optimized PCSX ReARMed version on this page, see more here.

 | Game Title                    | Region       | Compatibility          | Device    | Average FPS | Comments                                                                                                                                                     |
 |-------------------------------|--------------|------------------------|-----------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|